alex-dees/static-site-alb-vpce-s3/README.md

     }
 ```

 Run the SSL script to create a self-signed certificate and import it into ACM.
-This will set the cert ARN in cdk.json that will be used to offload TLS on the ALB.
+This will also set the cert ARN in cdk.json that will be used to offload TLS on the ALB.
 ```
 cd ssl
 ./ssl.sh <subdomain>